thedataflows/autorclone/README.md

 ## Overview

-Autorclone is a wrapper over [rclone](https://rclone.org/) attempting to automate repetitive tasks of synchronizing sources to destinations
+Autorclone is a wrapper over [rclone](https://rclone.org/) attempting to automate repetitive tasks of synchronizing sources to destinations.
+You still need to define rclone remotes with rclone utility.

+Requires rclone to be installed and present in the path or can be manually specified.

 ## Features

-- Synchronizes a (for now) local directory to one or more predefined [rclone `remotes`](https://rclone.org/docs/)
+- Synchronizes a rclone source (or local directory/file) to a destination that may be another directory or rclone predefined remote (`rclone listremotes`).
+Synchronization means that destination files and directories **will be deleted (if not present on the source)**.
+By default, a backup will be done by rclone before deletion/modification.
 - TODO: runs in background as a daemon, executing defined jobs at specified intervals.
 Job definitions follow [crontab](https://crontab.guru/) notation

 ## Usage